VDA5050/VDA5050/VDA5050_EN.md

 | BIDIRECTED | | | While in this zone, vehicles shall only move in the defined direction of travel and its direct opposite (+ Pi), vehicles should not cross this zone in any other direction. |
 | | direction | float64 | Preferred direction of travel within the zone in radians.
 The direction of travel is the speed vector in the project-specific coordinate system. |
 | | bidirectedLimitation | string | Enum {'SOFT', 'RESTRICTED'}<\br>SOFT: Mobile robots may deviate from the defined directions of travel, but should avoid it, RESTRICTED: The mobile robot should not traverse in any other direction than the directions of travel, except for obstacle avoidance.|

-## 6.x.2 Sharing of planned path for freely navigating mobile robots

-Vehicles shall communicate their planned trajectory to the master control system.
-This is done via the state message.
-For a higher frequency of sharing, the visualization topic can be used.

-Vehicles share their `intermediatePath`, which represents the estimated time of arrival at closer waypoints that the vehicle is able to perceive with its sensors, and their `plannedPath`, which represents a longer path within the robot's currently active order.
-Both paths shall start from the mobile robot's current position, independent of any nodes that are part of the order.
-The robot can decide on the length of the shared paths, as it may be situation dependent.
-The `plannedPath` is defined as NURBS as defined in the `trajectory` field of the `edgeState`.
-The planned path can contain an array of nodes, referenced by their `nodeId`, that will be traversed as part of the current path.
-The `intermediatePath` is defined as a polyline.
-The polyline consists of linear line segments between waypoints.
-Each `waypoint` consists of its `x` and `y` position, an optional orientation of the vehicle and the `ETA` indicating the estimated time of arrival.
-The parameters `plannedPath` and `intermediatePath` shall be used only for trajectories planned by the mobile robot.
-The trajectory fields in the edgeState shall only be used to 'acknowledge' trajectories that have already been defined a priori within a layout or the order.

 ### 6.x.
 Implementation of the zone set object for zone set transfer